Reviews You Can Rely On

 Credit: Kate Pitts

-Since 2016, we have tested a variety of sandal styles, evaluating hundreds of options.
-Currently, we're comparing 22 top contenders.
-Over several months, we assess them through various activities, including urban hikes, backcountry tours, neighborhood strolls, backpacking trips, bike rides, trail runs, and paddling.
+Since 2016, we've evaluated hundreds of sandals.
+Today, we're comparing 19 top contenders, assessing them through various activities, including urban hikes, neighborhood strolls, afternoon bike rides, and lake days.
 Whether you need a reliable rafting sandal or a stylish option for long days in town, we've got you covered.

-The best sandal for women is the adventure-ready Chaco Z/Cloud 2, which is an unrivaled powerhouse of comfort, durability, traction, and trail-tested performance.
-For a great budget option, check out the Teva Original Universal.
+The best sandal for women is Birkenstock Arizona.
+This classic sandal is updated with a softer footbed that makes it comfortable right out of the box, and the timeless style goes with just about anything in your closet.
+If you want something a little more adventure-ready, the Chaco Z/Cloud 2 is an unrivaled powerhouse of comfort, durability, and trail-tested performance.
+For a great budget option, check out the Cushionaire Luna Cork Footbed.

 Related: Best Sandals for Men